 This post will show you how to secure PHP web apps and prevent attacks.
 Also, I will reveal 7 PHP app security tips to save web apps from attacks.

 PHP is a fast and nimble backend programming language.
-It drives over 80% of all worldwide online applications, making it one of the most widely used programming languages in the world of web application development.
+It drives over 80% of all worldwide online applications, making it one of the most widely used programming languages in web application development.

-There are several content management systems and frameworks developed on top of PHP, and the community is regularly visited by thousands of well-known developers from all over the world.
+Several content management systems and frameworks are developed on top of PHP, and the community is regularly visited by thousands of well-known developers worldwide.
 WordPress is an excellent example of that.

 When PHP applications are launched on live servers, they may encounter numerous hacking and web attack attempts, leaving their site's data particularly exposed to theft.
-It is one of the most contentious issues in the community, how to design truly secure web applications while still meeting all of the project's primary objectives.
+It is one of the most contentious issues in the community, and it involves designing genuinely secure web applications while still meeting all of the project's primary objectives.

-Despite their best efforts, developers are constantly on the lookout for hidden flaws that go undiscovered during the development process.
+Despite their best efforts, developers constantly look for hidden flaws that go undiscovered during development.
 These flaws might jeopardize the security of critical site data on any web hosting provider for PHP MySQL applications, making them open to hacker efforts.

 READ ALSO: Web Security Guide: Keeping Your Website Safe

-Thus, this post will discuss several essential PHP security recommendations that you may use in your applications.
-By following these simple guidelines, you can ensure that your application is always ranked highly.
+Thus, this post will discuss several essential PHP security recommendations you may use in your applications.
+By following these simple guidelines, you can ensure that your application is consistently ranked highly.

 1. How Secure Is PHP?

 PHP is just as secure as any other popular server-side programming language.
-With the introduction of new PHP frameworks and tools over the last several years, managing top-notch security is now easier than ever.
+With new PHP frameworks and tools introduced over the last several years, managing top-notch security is now easier than ever.

 1.1 Security Issues in PHP CMS